palant/integrated-nodes-comfyui/README.md

 This is a purely server-side approach, it has no impact on special functionality added on the client side.
 This means that nodes like Primitive or Reroute cannot be integrated, these have no server-side equivalents.
 Also, setting a default value for the `control_after_generate` widget isn’t possible.

 ComfyUI’s image sizing approach appears to be flawed.
-As a consequence, images on complicated nodes will appear too small and might be hidden entirely when the node is added initially.
+As a consequence, images on nodes containing multiline text fields will appear too small and might be hidden entirely when the node is added initially.

 ComfyUI currently doesn’t support multiple images on a single node.
 So if the Inpaint node for example contains both the input and the output image, only one of these images will be displayed at a time (whichever changed last).

-The workflow JSON format saves widget values as a plain list, without their names.
-This approach relies on the widgets to be always present in the same order.
-If future changes to ComfyUI cause the node’s widgets to be presented in a different order, the defaults from the original workflow might get applied to the wrong widgets.